Eight-Day Kilimanjaro Summit

-Arrive today at Kilimanjaro International where you will be greeted and transported to your hotel in Moshi.
+Arrive today at Kilimanjaro International where you will be greeted and transported to your hotel in Machame.
 Upon arrival, your guide will make sure you feel at home.
-Moshi is a bustling city overflowing with culture and sites.
-Today you will have an opportunity to explore the sites and buy a few souvenirs.
+Depending on your arrival time, you may wish to visit the city of Moshi, a bustling city overflowing with culture and sites, to explore and buy a few souvenirs.
 This evening you will rejoin with your team for dinner and prepare for the exciting trek that begins the following morning.

 Londorossi Gate to Mti Mkubwa